JnyJny/busylight/README.md

 In this example, we pick an Embrava Blynclight to activate with the color white.
-Colors are specified as a three-tuple of integers that range from 0 to 255 and represent the red, green, and blue in that order.
+Colors are specified as a three-tuple of integers that range from 0 to 255 and represent red, green, and blue in that order.

 ```python